Seahawks1013/242studentslabs/labs/lab9.md

 Record what you see.
 Which node had balance factor ±2 before `afix` corrected it?

 Answer>> When 5 is added, it travels to the bottom and becomes the left child of 10.
 When going up, node 20 is the first node to hit a balance factor of -2.
-THis triggers a right rotation at node 20, which puts 10 at the right, with 10 as the left child and 20 as the right child of 10.
+This triggers a right rotation at node 20, which puts 10 at the right, with 10 as the left child and 20 as the right child of 10.

 ---